ODESLA/bot-odesla/README.md

 ## Installing Kedro

-It's highly recomendable that you install kedro inside a conda or python environment.
+It's highly recommendable that you install kedro inside a conda or python environment.
-Kedro can be easily install through pip.
+Kedro can be easily installed through pip.

 ```
 pip install kedro==0.16.6